Section 0706 of PLS65

 After registering for this class, click on the section number to find any available online course material.

 J.D.
 University of California, Hastings College of the Law

 Member in Good Standing, State Bar of California (200934)

 I taught my first class (Legal Calendaring) at Santa Rosa Junior College in the Summer of 2017.
 I was immediately taken by the students, the beauty of the campus, and by how much I genuinely enjoyed teaching.
-Since then, I've taught The Legal Environment of Business (Petaluma campus), Contracts, the American Jury System, Legal Professions, two online typing courses (which have been a fun challenge to develop), and Family Law.
+Since then, I've taught The Legal Environment of Business (Petaluma campus), Contracts, the American Jury System, Legal Professions, Torts, Technology and the Law, two online typing courses (which have been a fun challenge to develop), and Family Law.

-My first teaching gig was in conjunction with fieldwork I was required to complete as an undergraduate at Sarah Lawrence College.
+My first teaching gig was in conjunction with fieldwork I was required to complete as an undergraduate at Sarah Lawrence College in Bronxville, New York.
 As part of a hybrid writing/psychology internship, I helped develop a writing clinic for prisoners who were hospitalized at Bellevue Psychiatric Hospital in New York City.
 The experience changed the course of my life.
 I believe that college is a time for exploring and dreaming, and look forward to helping you expand your dreams and reach your goals.